dmaynor/cheddar_framework/README.md

 # cheddar_framework
-A PM/accountability fraeworj for AI enahced orgs to replace agile.
+A PM/accountability framework for AI enhanced orgs to replace agile.